From a while ago as I wait on my new computer. https://cigarman501.wordpress.com/2016/10/28/happy-halloween-season/

 “I’m always sketchy of people who don’t like grits.” – Author: Jaycee Ford

-In my circle of friends, Southern identity is open to all races, a variety of ethnic groups, and people who move here.
-It incorporates more than “South” Alabama or Texas but includes Southern France, Southern Italy, Southern Asia, and any other country you can describe as “South” anywhere.
+In my circle of friends, Southern identity is open to all races, a variety of ethnic groups, and people who moved here from above the Mason-Dixon.
+It incorporates more than “South” Alabama or Texas but includes Southern France, Southern Italy, Southern Asia, and any other country you can describe as “South” of anywhere.
 West Africa, which is south of the South, made an even greater contribution I should add especially when talking about food and music…or our original sin.

 Still, my Yankee friends, there are limits to my Southern sensibilities, mostly those limits involve food…especially this time of year.